aaddii0911/Web-Scrapping/README.md

 All the details can be found on the link -https://www.instahyre.com/python-jobs

-**General Instructions for Python Web Scraping Assignment - Job Analytics**
+**General Instructions for Python Web Scraping Project - Job Analytics**

 **Ethical Scraping Practices**: